google/or-tools/ortools/sat/docs/scheduling.md

 ## Ranking tasks in a disjunctive resource

-To rank intervals in a NoOverlap constraint, we will count the number of performed intervals that precede each interval.
+To rank intervals in a no_overlap constraint, we will count the number of performed intervals that precede each interval.

 This is slightly complicated if some interval variables are optional.
 To